ExpatAdminHubEuropean expat guide

 • Bilingual documents (FR/EN) — ideal for expat tenants or landlords managing from abroad

-Pack pricing: 50 document generations per property, €49 first property, €39 each additional, €7 per property to activate the tenant portal.
+Pack pricing: first property free with 10 documents included, then €49/property (50 document generations), €39 each additional, €7 per property to activate the tenant portal.
 No subscription.

 Frequently Asked Questions